2025 Southwest United States measles outbreak: State and local

-Schools did not order unvaccinated students to stay home as it would require declaring a state of emergency.
+Following the initial outbreak in Texas, schools did not order unvaccinated students to stay home as it would require declaring a state of emergency.
 The Texas Department of State Health Services stated that such a declaration was not necessary since 90% of Texans are vaccinated; they ordered a 21-day quarantine for exposed unvaccinated individuals, but this would not be tracked or enforced.
 In rural Texas, the challenges of the outbreak were exacerbated by a lack of adequate public health infrastructure, primary care practitioners, and funding as 26 hospitals had closed between 2010 and 2020.

 As news of the outbreak spread, health officials reported a rise in families deciding to vaccinate their children.
 The director of public health in Lubbock county stated that in the last week of February 2025 they had given approximately 100 doses of the MMR vaccine to children who had previously been unvaccinated or whose parents did not believe in vaccines.
 Vaccine-hesitant parents, including those who had sought exemptions for their children, were also bringing them to receive vaccines.
 High demand for vaccines caused shortages in some parts of Texas, particularly Austin.
 State vaccine registry data suggested there was a 10% increase in vaccination rates compared to 2024 in Gaines County.
 However, some families continued to refuse vaccines and instead opted for vitamin A supplements, cod liver oil, or budesonide—a steroid used for asthma—and supported Kennedy's stances.
 Multiple children treated for measles at Covenant Children's Hospital in Lubbock showed signs of liver damage, a symptom of vitamin A toxicity.